mikeyjkmo/whatdov2/README.md

 ## Architecture

-WhatDo is inspired by "Clean Architecture" -- however, its pure domain model is immutable and composed of pure functions.
+WhatDo is inspired by "Clean Architecture" -- however, its domain model is pure and immutable.